TheTipo01/YADMB/README.md

 `/resume` - Resumes current song

 `/queue` - Prints the currently playing song and the next songs

-`/lyrics <song>` - Tries to search for lyrics of the specified song, or if not specified searches for the title of the currently playing song

-`/summon` - Make the bot join your voice channel

 `/disconnect` - Disconnect the bot from the voice channel